-From the onset of the study it is necessary to designate the meaning of Symphonia, the object of this study, as it has gone modification both due to two century year span, and both institutions under investigation transformation.
-Obviously, the original perception of symphonia as synonymous to a “harmony” between two major social entities – the church and the state is now conceived more of a “cooperation” in present day, and as such is sought to be beneficial for both actors.
-This concept has been equally influenced by historiographic science development as opposite to a descriptive historical knowledge in late modernity, as well as due to a paradigm shift in understanding of modernity itself.
-Historical science has seen significant development throughout the twentieth and beginning of twenty first centuries of which Patrick Manning rightly underscores an ongoing dialogue between traditional methods of world history writing, staging civilizations, nation-states and social history on par with “scientific cultural” ones, including novel archival resources, linguistics, neurosciences, chemistry and etc., thus evolving into a global history.
-According to S. N. Eisenstadt, the denial of Western hegemony on modernity, acknowledgment and celebration of diverse civilizations that was feasible due to clash of modernity’s new language of essentialistic, totalistic and absolutist terms with political, military and economic debates, spurred diversified understanding of modernity or multiple interpretations of modernity.
+From the onset of the study it is necessary to designate the meaning of symphonia, the object of this study, as it has undergone modification both due to two century year span, and both institutions under investigation transformation.
+The original perception of symphonia as synonymous with a state of “harmony” between two major social entities – the church and the state – is now conceived as more of a “cooperation” in the present day, and, as such, is thought to be beneficial for both actors.
+This concept has been equally influenced by historiographic science development as opposed to the descriptive historical knowledge of late modernity, as well as due to a paradigm shift in the understanding of modernity itself.
+Historical science has seen significant development throughout the twentieth and beginning of the twenty- first centuries, and Patrick Manning rightly underscores an ongoing dialogue between traditional methods of world history writing, staging civilizations, nation-states and social history on par with “scientific cultural” ones, including novel archival resources, linguistics, neurosciences, chemistry and others, thus evolving into a global history.
+According to S. N. Eisenstadt, the denial of Western hegemony on modernity, acknowledgment and celebration of diverse civilizations that was feasible due to the clash of modernity’s new language of essentialistic, totalistic and absolutist terms with political, military and economic debates, spurred diversified understanding of modernity or multiple interpretations of modernity.
 Hence, it is possible to discourse on the nature of symphonia in times of Russian Modernity.
-The researcher thus presents a tentative investigation to the nature of modern day symphonia with a suggestive solution to the Russian cursed issue of nationalism by means of constructing a formula of peace deriving from such fields as church history, social history and theological philosophy within the framework of the history of ideas from these mentioned academic disciplines.
-Such approach though complex, yet is to have a right to be heard as the one within the plethora of post modern grid of history writing, where the researcher, their academic, linguistic and cultural background and training all contribute to the fabric of history they are writing.
+The researcher thus presents a tentative investigation to the nature of modern-day symphonia with a suggested solution to the Russian cursed issue of nationalism by means of constructing a formula of peace deriving from such fields as church history, social history, and theological philosophy within the framework of the history of ideas from these academic disciplines.
+Such an approach, though complex, is yet is to be heard within the plethora of postmodern history studies, where the researcher, their academic, linguistic and cultural background, and training all contribute to the fabric of history that they are writing.

-The modern understanding of the term secularization is rather wide.
-It presupposes the process of waning of religious influence in all spheres of society: in politics and economics, in culture and arts, in spiritual life of every person.
-Yet, as the research will demonstrate it is only a simplistic understanding of a more complex socio-historical process that is to be thoroughly investigated within different cultural contexts.
-Hence, European, American and in a larger scope Russian processes of secularization will be given space underscoring differences and constitutive elements for each.
+The modern understanding of the term “secularization” is rather wide.
+It presupposes the process of the waning of religious influence in all spheres of society: in politics and economics, in culture and the arts, and in the spiritual life of every person.
+Yet, as the research will demonstrate, it is only a simplistic understanding of a more complex socio-historical process that is to be thoroughly investigated within different cultural contexts.
+Hence, European, American and, in a larger scope, Russian processes of secularization will be addressed, underscoring differences and constitutive elements for each.

-Desecularization and Deprivatization of public religion is the other term, and phenomenon as argued by Jose Casanova, David Martin, Robert Bellah, which is the changes in collective representations and institutions, which in turn transforms society’s material substrata.
+The desecularization and deprivatization of public religion is the other term, and phenomenon as argued by José Casanova, David Martin, Robert Bellah, which is the changes in collective representations and institutions, which in turn transforms society’s material substrata.

-Post-secularization is the context of modern Russian society, that will be studied in the work as well, as a distinct socio-cultural, socio-political framework where church and state do collaborate and the church enjoys the visible social presence.
+Post-secularization in the context of modern Russian society will be studied in the work as well, as a distinct socio-cultural, socio-political framework where church and state collaborate and the church enjoys a visible social presence.